griffithlab/rnabio.org/_posts/0008-08-01-Proposed_Improvements.md

 date: 0008-08-01
 ---

+### Install docs improvements
+- consolidate all install/configuration documentation to the AWS setup page.
+Change the student Tool Installation section to be a more didactic section.
+Demonstrate different kinds of tool installations and have some exercises but it isn't about the students install all the tools they need.

 ### DE analysis improvements
 - incorporate ideas from this tutorial and make note of it in the resources: https://dockflow.org/workflow/rnaseq-gene/#content
 - New paper comparing many RNA-seq tools: https://www.nature.com/articles/s41467-017-00050-4.epdf